MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/match-entities.md

 9. Once the match process is run, you will see the self-conflation stats at every entity and rule level based on the match run.

 > [!NOTE]
 > Specifying self-conflation rules is not mandatory.
-If no self-conflation rules are specified, system defined self-conflation rules based on the primary key of the entity and the fields used in the cross entity matching rules will be applied before passing the entity data into cross entity matching for enhanced performance and system sanity.
+If no self-conflation rules are specified, system defined self-conflation rules will be applied and collapse all records that share the same value combination (exact match) from primary key and the fields that involve in the matching rules into a single record before passing the entity data into cross entity matching for enhanced performance and system sanity.

 ## Run your match order

-After defining the match rules, you can run the match order.
+After defining the match rules, including cross entity matching as well as self-conflation rules, you can run the match order.
 On the **Match** page, select **Run** to start the process.
 The matching algorithm might take some time to complete.
 You can't change properties on the **Match** page until the match process completes.
 You'll find the unified customer profile entity that was created on the **Entities** page.
 Your unified customer entity is called **ConflationMatchPairs : CustomerInsights**.

 To make additional changes and rerun the step, you can cancel a match in progress.
 Select the **Refreshing ...** text and select **Cancel job** at the bottom of the side pane that appears.